juick/help/en/privacy.md

 You can control the information we collect about you by limiting what information is in your profile, by keeping your information current, by changing your cookie preferences, or by [contacting us](/contacts).

 We retain and use your information as described in this Privacy Policy, but barring legal requirements, we will delete your full profile within 90 days of your request.
+[Contact us](/contacts) if you want to delete your data.

 Log Data
 ------